Jaspal Rana: Coaching career

 Around 2012, Rana started coaching young Indian sport shooters.
 Since 2018, pistol coach Jaspal Rana has been coaching Olympic medalist Manu Bhaker, though Bhaker and Rana briefly parted ways in 2021, but re-united in 2023 to prepare for the 2024 Olympics.
 Rana was supported by Indian Olympic Association president PT Usha and he developed a rigorous training schedule for Bhaker by replicating the routine of Olympic matches in their daily schedule.

-Bhaker has credited coach Jaspal Rana for helping her win double bronze medals at the 2024 Paris Olympics.
-Though Bhaker credits Rana for the medals, he said he was just playing his role as a coach, giving his 100% to her training.
-Rana also coaches at the Jaspal Rana Institute of Education and Technology in Dehradun.
-He further noted that coaching is his passion and his Dehradun coaching academy was never about making money.
+Bhaker has credited coach Jaspal Rana with helping her win double bronze medals at the 2024 Paris Olympics.
+Though Bhaker credits Rana with the medals, he said he was just playing his role as a coach, giving his 100% to her training.
+Rana also coached at the Jaspal Rana Institute of Education and Technology in Dehradun.
+He further noted that coaching was his passion and his Dehradun coaching academy was never about making money.